 Where to watch the films

-- Alanis Obomsawin’s Incident as Restigouche (1984) is available from the National Film Board in Canada
+- Alanis Obomsawin’s Incident as Restigouche (1984) is also available from the National Film Board in Canada